Heavy snow set to hit UK as Met Office issues New Year weather warning

 Temperatures elsewhere are expected to be 4-6C from New Year’s Day and there is a yellow health alert in place.

+In the last few days of this year and the first few of the next, temperatures are set to drop to as low as -2C in some places overnight, and to only reach as high as 8C during the day.

-The Met Office said the final days of 2025 will not be “particularly fantastic”, with temperatures of 7-8C, but the weather will take a turn as the new year arrives.
+The Met Office said the final days of 2025 will not be “particularly fantastic”, but the weather will take a turn as 2026 arrives.

 Northern parts of the country are expected to bear the brunt of the chillier conditions from 1 January onwards, with brisk winds bringing increasingly wintry showers to the north as the week progresses.